-- Children under the age of 5 are not negligent - Children above 5 are expected to exercise the degree of care that would be reasonable of a child of similar age, intelligence, and experience. - o There is usually little reason to sue a child as they often have few assets.
+- Children under the age of 5 are not negligent - Children above 5 are expected to exercise the degree of care that would be reasonable of a child of similar age, intelligence, and experience. - Chldren of higher intelligence are held to it.
+(Adults of higher intelligence are not; just to the intelligence of a standard person). - There is usually little reason to sue a child as they often have few assets. - Children engaged in adult activities are held to the adult standard of care - example: a child driving a car has to drive as well as the reasonable adult